 Even the most responsible, budget-conscious bride or groom may have a hard time covering those costs, and wedding loans can fill in the gaps if your funds fall short.
 Before you consider paying for a wedding with a loan, however, you should understand what that entails, and carefully consider every other option available.

-What is a marriage loan?
+What is a wedding loan?

 Lenders market “wedding loans” to brides, grooms and their families, but what they’re actually offering are standard unsecured personal loans (sometimes called signature loans), that borrowers can use to pay for virtually anything, not just wedding-related expenses.